2012 Presidential Dollar Value Checker: Errors List, ā€œPā€, “D” & “S” Mint Mark Worth

 This chart ranks the top 10 most valuable 2012 Presidential Dollar coins based on their market values from 2013 to the present.
 These are rare varieties and special specimens that collectors actively seek out.

-The most valuable coin on the list is the 2012 Missing Edge Lettering Grover Cleveland 22nd dollar, which can fetch over $1,600.
-This error occurred when the edge lettering was completely absent from the coin.
+The most valuable coin on the list is the 2012 Missing Edge Lettering Grover Cleveland 22nd dollar, which reached $1,601 at auction in April 2013.
+This error occurred when coins bypassed the edge lettering machine entirely, leaving the edge completely smooth and blank.

 History of the 2012 Presidential Dollar

-The Presidential Dollar series was launched in 2007 as part of the Presidential $1 Coin Act of 2005.
-The program aimed to honor deceased U.S. presidents in the order they served, releasing four new designs each year.
-The series was intended to increase coin circulation and educate the public about presidential history.
+The Presidential Dollar series was launched in 2007 under the Presidential $1 Coin Act of 2005.
+The program honored deceased U.S. presidents in the order they served, releasing four new designs each year.
+It was intended both to circulate widely and to boost public awareness of presidential history.

 Also Read: Top 40+ Most Valuable Presidential Dollar Coins Worth Money